JosephCrispell/JosephCrispell.github.io/_posts/2021-01-03-cleaning-emails.md

 tags: [google, emails, javascript]
 ---

-So Joanna was stuck with >17,000 unread emails in her gmail account and I'm struggling to handle it! 😕 So I figured I could use [Google Apps Script](https://www.google.com/script/start/) code to help.
+So Joanna was stuck with more than 17,000 unread emails in her gmail account and I'm struggling to handle it! 😕 So I figured I could use [Google Apps Script](https://www.google.com/script/start/) code to help.

 Google Apps Script is a programming language based on [javascript] that's designed to work with the all the different Google apps (gmail, docs, sheets, etc.).
 I've [previously](https://josephcrispell.github.io/2020/06/20/google-scripts.html) used Google Apps Script to work with Google sheets.